Murthaja-ai/Strategic-Performance-Dashboard/README.md

 * Teams perform better at home.
 * High output (runs) translates directly into winning.

-This project subjects each assumption to evidence-based testing using 16 years of historical data, rather than accepting conventional wisdom.
+This project evaluates each assumption using evidence derived from 16 years of historical data, rather than conventional wisdom.

 ---